nishalsach/nishalsach.github.io/README.md

 ### Migrate publications to structured data - Added July 5, 2026

 Currently `content/publications.md` has all papers hand-formatted inline (manual `<a>`, `<u>`, button HTML per entry).
 This is v repetitive.

-**Plan:** move to one content file per paper (e.g. `content/publications/caged-birds.md`) each with front matter fields:
+Will move to one content file per paper (e.g. `content/publications/caged-birds.md`) each with front matter fields:
 - title, authors, venue, year (would need a shortcode to fund my name and add <ul> tags around it?)
 - pdf link, data/code link, doi/anthology link
 - bibtex (raw text)
 - type: peer-reviewed | poster | workshop  (for auto-sorting into sections)

 Then write a single Hugo template that loops over all publication pages (like how `index.html` already loops over `site.Data.news.items`) and renders each one consistently, with buttons and all.